Alteration of public land

 Step 3.Take out public liability insurance

-Evidence of a current public liability insurance policy to the value of $20,000,000 in the same name as the applicant should be provided with your application.
+Evidence of a current public liability insurance policy to the value of $20,000,000 in the same name as the applicant should be in your application.

 Step 4.Collect supporting documents